 The U.S. Dollar is the currency used to express performance.
 Time-weighted returns are presented gross and net of fees and include the reinvestment of all income.
 For bundled fee accounts, pure gross returns are shown as supplemental information and are stated gross of all fees and have not been reduced by transaction costs.
-For non-bundled fee accounts, the gross returns are stated gross of all fees and have been reduced by transaction costs.
-Net returns are educed by transaction costs.
-Net returns are reduced by transaction costs.
-Net returns are reduced by transaction costs.
-Post returns are reduced by transaction costs.
-Post state of the presents the standard fee: 0.50%, applied quarterly for periods prior to January 1, 2022.
-The next two net returns are reduced by annual bundled model fees of 1.25% and 3.00%, applied quarterly for periods bring to January 1, 2022.
-Applied monthly for periods beginning January 1, 2022.
-Due to variances between wrap/UMA programs, multiple net returns are presented to show three possible outcomes at different total annual bundled fee rates.
-Bundled fees include Madison's portfolio management January 1, 2022.
-Due to variances between wrap/UMA programs, multiple net returns are presented to show three possible outcomes at different total annual bundled fee rates.
-Bundled fees include Madison's portfolio managemer, ee, as well as all charges for trading costs, custody, other administrative fees and any third-party manager fees.
-Bundled-fee accounts make up 100% of the composite for all periods show prior to August 1, 2023.
-Actual returns may vary depending on a particular account's trading platform and trading discretion.
-Any differences in the timing of trades may result in various performance outcomes for Madison's separately managed accounts versus model manager accounts.
+For non-bundled fee which represents the standard fee: 0.06%, applied quarterly for periods prior to January 1, 2022 & applied monthly for periods beginning January 1, 2022.
+The next two net returns are reduced by annual hon-bundled model fees of 1.25% and 3.00%, applied quarterly for periods prior to January 1, 2022 & applied monthly for periods beginning January 1, 2022.
+The next two net returns are reduced by annual bundled model fees of 1.25% and 3.00%, applied quarterly for periods prior to January 1, 2022 & applied monthly for periods beginning January 1, 2022.
+The next two net returns are reduced by annual bundled model fees of 1.25% and 3.00%, applied quarterly for periods prior to January 1, 2022 & applied monthly for periods beginning January 1, 2022.
+Due to variances between wrap/UMA programs, multiple net returns are presented to show three possible outcomes at different total annual bundled fees include Madison's portfolio management fee, as well as all charges for trading costs, custody, other administrative fees and any birdiv-part manager fees.
+Bundled-fee accounts make up 100% of the composite for all periods shown prior to June 1, 2023.
 Actual returns will be reduced by investment advisory fees and other expenses that may be incurred in the management of the account.
-The collection of fees produces a compounding effect on the total rate of return net of management fees.
-As an example, the effect of investment management fees on the iden's portfolio assuming (a) quarterly fee assessment, (b) \$1,000,000 investment, (c) portfolio return of 8% a year, and (d) 1.00% annual investment advisory fee would be \$10,416 in the first year, and cumulative effects of \$59,816 over five years and \$143,430 over ten years.
-The annual composite dispersion presented is an equal-weighted standard deviation calculated using the annual pure gross returns of the accounts in the composite for the entire year.
-The three-year annualized ex-post standard deviation of both the composite (using monthly pure gross returns) and the benchmark are presented for year-end periods beginning in 2011.
-Policies for valuing investments, calculating performance, and preparing GIPS Reports are available upon request.
+The collection of fees produces a compounding effect on the total area for the total and presenses that may be incurred in the management fees and shown prior to June 4% a year, and (d) 1.00% annual investment advisory fee would be \$10,416 in the first year, and cumulative effects of \$59,816 over five years and \$143,430 over ten years.
+The annual composite dispersion presented is an equal-weighted standard dev